-Bariatric Surgery for Patients with Type 2 Diabetes and a Body Mass Index < 35 kg/m2
+Bariatric Surgery for Patients with Type 2 Diabetes and a Body Mass Index <35 kg/m2

-Following the beneficial results on glycaemic control in type 2 diabetes patients with BMI \ge 35 kg/m2, the question has to be asked whether bariatric surgery should be considered as a primary treatment for type 2 diabetes patients with a BMI < 35 kg/m2.
-Several recent publications have reported on the glycaemic benefits of bariatric surgery in patients with type 2 diabetes and a BMI < 35 kg/m2.
+Following the beneficial results on glycemic control in patients with type 2 diabetes with BMI \geq 35 kg/m2, the question has to be asked whether bariatric surgery should be considered as a primary treatment for patients with type 2 diabetes with a BMI <35 kg/m2.
+Several recent publications have reported on the glycemic benefits of bariatric surgery in patients with type 2 diabetes and a BMI <35 kg/m2.

-In 2010, a literature review analysed the results of 16 studies including 343 patients with a BMI less than 35 kg/m2 undergoing bariatric surgery.
+In 2010, a literature review analyzed the results of 16 studies including 343 patients with a BMI <35 kg/m2 undergoing bariatric surgery.
 Follow-up ranged from 6 to 216 months.
 Patients lost a meaningful, but not excessive, amount of their preoperative weight, resulting in a BMI within the upper end of the normal weight category.
-At 6 months, 85.3 % of patients were off antidiabetic medication, with an HbA{1c} \leq 6 % and slightly above normal fasting plasma glucose.
+At 6 months, 85.3 % of patients were off antidiabetic medication, with an HbA{1c} <6 % and slightly above normal fasting plasma glucose.
 Relatively low complications were noted with a very low operative mortality (0.29 %).
 There was a trend towards a greater reduction in weight and diabetes remission in the lowest subset of patients studied (BMI 25.0-29.9) relative to those with BMI 30-35.
-Malabsorptive/restrictive procedures were also associated with a greater reduction in BMI and diabetes remission.51
+Malabsorptive/ restrictive procedures were also associated with a greater reduction in BMI and diabetes remission.51

-A more recent review, published in 2012, reported on the results of 18 studies including 477 type 2 diabetes patients with mean BMI

-< 35 kg/m2 who underwent metabolic surgery.
+A more recent review, published in 2012, reported on the results of 18 studies including 477 patients with type 2 diabetes with mean BMI <35 kg/ m2 who underwent metabolic surgery.
 The follow-up period ranged from 6 months to 18 years.
 Prior to the surgical procedure, 30 % of the patients had been treated with insulin.
 Mean BMI decreased from 30.4 to 24.8 kg/m2.

-Remission of type 2 diabetes (fasting plasma glucose < 126 mg/dl and HbA{1c} < 6.5 % without the use of diabetes medications) was achieved in 64.7 %.
-In patients with a short history (< 8 years) of type 2 diabetes, the remission rate was 66.0 % compared with 52.9 % in patients with a long history (> 8 years).
-Postoperative complication rate was 10.3 % with a mortality rate of 0 %.52

-Recently, Cohen et al. published a large single-centre study with a long follow-up examining RYGB for 66 type 2 diabetes patients with a BMI between 30 and 35 kg/m2.
-Participants had poorly controlled (HbA{1c} 9.7 ± 1.5 %) long-standing diabetes (12.5 \pm 7.4 years) despite the usage of antidiabetic medication in everyone.
-During 6 years of follow-up, durable remission (HbA{1c} < 6.5 % without diabetes medication) was reported in 88% of patients, with glycaemic improvement in an additional 11 %.
+Remission of type 2 diabetes (fasting plasma glucose <126 mg/dl and HbA{1c} <6.5 % without the use of diabetes medications) was achieved in 64.7 %.
+In patients with a short history (<8 years) of type 2 diabetes, the remission rate was 66.0 % compared with 52.9 % in patients with a long history (>8 years).
+Postoperative complication rate was 10.3 % with a mortality rate of 0 %.52 between 30 and 35 kg/m2.
+Participants had poorly controlled (HbA{1c} 9.7 ± 1.5 %) long-standing diabetes (12.5 ± 7.4 years) despite the usage of antidiabetic medication in everyone.
+During 6 years of follow-up, durable remission (HbA{1c} <6.5 % without diabetes medication) was reported in 88 % of patients, with glycemic improvement in an additional 11 %.
 The majority of patients were off diabetes medication.
 Mean HbA{1c} lowered to 5.9 ± 0.1 %.
 There was no correlation between weight loss and several measures of improved glucose homeostasis, which is consistent with weight-independent antidiabetic mechanisms of RYGB.
-There was also an improvement in hypertension and dyslipidaemia in, respectively, 58 % and 64 % of patients.
-The rate of minor surgical complications was 15 %, and there were no major complications or mortality.53 A limitation of this study is that the definition of remission does not exactly follow that recommended by a consensus statement in 2009 (HbA{1c} < 6 %).17
+There was also an improvement in hypertension and dyslipidemia in, respectively, 58 % and 64 % of patients.
+The rate of minor surgical complications was 15 %, and there were no major complications or mortality.53 A limitation of this study is that the definition of remission does not exactly follow that recommended by a consensus statement in 2009 (HbA{1c} <6 %).17